luc-blaeser/gcbench/README.md

 Initial benchmarking of GC performance of Motoko, to be extended and refined...

+**LICENSE ASPECT**: Contains proprietary third-party code by Motoko users that is not to be released but can only used for internal benchmarking.
+- messity by dBox **DO NOT RELEASE PUBLICLY**

 ## Goals
 * Analyze and understand the current GC properties in more detail.
 * Provide a baseline for evaluating potentially new GC implementations.